realmikael99/realmikael99/README.md

 # Hi there, I'm MIKAEL. 👋

-🎓 Upcoming BS in Computer Engineering graduate from **University of Nueva Caceres**
+🎓 Upcoming BS in Computer Engineering graduate
 💻 Passionate about software development and technology
 🌱 Currently expanding my knowledge in mobile and web development